CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 ![netapp accessing ontap](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-accessing-OnTap.png "NetApp Accessing OnTAP")

-If you right click the instance with the name of your storage backend, hit Networking and then go to Manage IP addresses.
+If you right click the instance with the name of your storage back-end, hit Networking and then go to Manage IP addresses.
 From here, you can see that the instance has two networking interfaces.
 One is for Management of the storage which we will connect to through SSH, the other interface is used for Cluster Management, Inter-cluster Communication and for the Data Network, but it has 4 IP addresses and we are not sure which one is used for which purpose.

 To find out which one we should use, we will SSH to the instance and use the NetApp CLI tool to interact with it.
 You can either SSH onto a node on the same network, I.E: